On nonlinear Markov processes in the sense of McKean: Introduction

-by constructing a family of path measures $(\mathbb{P}_{s,\zeta})_{(s,\zeta)}$ satisfying this new more general Markov property, whose one-dimensional time marginals have densities which solve such a PDE and, thereby, to provide a probabilistic representation for solutions to \eqref{intro:NLFPKE-Nemytskii}.
-In a later paper, McKean \cite{McKean-classical2} indicated how to construct such families as path laws of solutions to distribution-dependent SDEs (DDSDEs, also called \textit{McKean--Vlasov equations of Nemytskii-type}) of the form
+by constructing a family of path measures $\mathbb{P}_{s,\zeta}$ satisfying this more general property, whose one-dimensional time marginals have densities which solve such a PDE and, thereby, to provide a natural and rich probabilistic representation for solutions to \eqref{intro:NLFPKE-Nemytskii}.
+In a later paper, McKean indicated how to construct such families as path laws of solutions to distribution-dependent SDEs (DDSDEs, also called \textit{McKean--Vlasov equations of Nemytskii-type}) of the form

-($\mathcal{L}_{X_t} =$ distribution of $X_t$).
-In addition to special examples, such as discrete state space models from kinetic gas theory and DDSDEs with unit diffusion $\sigma$ and drift $b(t,u(t,x),x) = \int_\R (y-x)u(t,y)dy$, he proposed to study very interesting models of type \eqref{intro:NLFPKE-Nemytskii}, such as Burgers' equation and the classical porous media equation in dimension $d=1$.
-Though to the best of our knowledge he did not go beyond such suggestions in \cite{McKean1-classical} or in subsequent works, he was clearly envisioning a much larger theory.
+($\mathcal{L}_{X_t} =$ distribution of $X_t$), see \cite{McKean-classical2}.
+In addition to special examples, such as discrete state space models from kinetic gas theory and DDSDEs with unit diffusion and drift $b(t,u(t,x),x) = \int_\R (y-x)u(t,y)dy$, he proposed to study very interesting models of type \eqref{intro:NLFPKE-Nemytskii}, such as Burgers' equation and the porous media equation in dimension $d=1$.
+Though, to the best of our knowledge, he did not go beyond such suggestions in \cite{McKean1-classical} or subsequent works, he was clearly envisioning a much larger theory.

-\textbf{Goals of our paper.} The aim of this paper is to realize and further develop McKean's suggestions on a notion of such more general Markov processes and the underlying theory, oriented by large new classes of examples associated with DDSDEs and nonlinear FPKEs, and to pave the way for their analysis.
-In particular, we contribute to McKean's idea of identifying solutions to nonlinear FPKEs as one-dimensional time marginals of solution processes to DDSDEs.
-Our final goal is to develop an as rich theory as in the linear case, with the linear Markov process given by $d$-dimensional Brownian motion and its connection to the heat equation as its most prominent example.
-We would like to point out here that in the nonlinear case a corresponding example is given by the porous media equation on $\R^d, d \geq 1,$ and a nonlinear analogue of Brownian motion, explained in Part (iv) of Section \ref{subsect:examples-nemytskii}.
+\textbf{1.3 Goals of our paper.} The aim of this paper is to first present a theory of nonlinear Markov processes based on McKean's suggestions, including a precise definition of such processes, and discuss some of their basic properties.
+Second, we shall prove a result which specifies sufficient and checkable conditions to construct from solutions to a general \textit{nonlinear} FPKE